Erfanh1995/GraphSamplingToolkit/README.md

 # Visualizer

-In order to properly run this tool, the file structure should look as it is in the data folder.
+***In order to properly run this tool, the file structure should look as it is in the data folder.***
-This tool can be used to visualize reconstructed maps and their precision/recall evaluations For the background map/Contextily to work you need a working internet connection.
+This tool can be used to visualize reconstructed maps and their precision/recall evaluations.
+For the background map/Contextily to work you need a working internet connection.
 `Visualizer.py` follows the same directories as `mapcompare.py`.
 Each `<dataset_name>` needs a `<dataset_name>.yml` file containing its corresponding EPSG code in this format: `EPSG:<number>` e.g. `EPSG:4326`

 ```bash
 python3 Visualizer.py